MS Augustus (1926): Conversion to aircraft carrier

 At the outbreak of World War II the Augustus and the Roma were laid up but both ships were subsequently taken over by the Italian Navy.
 Like her sister, the Augustus was converted into an aircraft carrier and renamed Falco and later Sparviero.
-In 1944, both ships were taken over by the German troops but on 25 September of that year she was scuttled, in order to blockade Genoa harbour from the Allies.
-After the war she was raised and scrapped in 1946.
+Before work could be completed, the Kingdom of Italy signed an armistice in 1943, and both ships were shortly thereafter captured by the neoestablished National Republican Navy of the Italian Social Republic, a German puppet state.
+In 1944, both ships were taken over by the German troops, but on 5 October of that year Augustus was scuttled in order to blockade Genoa's harbour from the Allies.
+After the war, she was raised in 1947 and scrapped in 1951.